yourfriendken/resume/README.md

 task all
 ```

-Generates the resume in Markdown and HTML formats.
+Generate Markdown and HTML documents.

 ```zsh
 task generate